kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

         - "*.mtls.example.com"
 EOF
 ```

 ## Create secret containing Root CA cert

-In order for `MUTUAL` mode working correctly, a Root CA needs to be applied on a cluster and follow I[stio naming convention](https://istio.io/latest/docs/reference/config/networking/gateway/#ServerTLSSettings) to be used by it.
+In order for `MUTUAL` mode working correctly, a Root CA must be applied on a cluster and follow [Istio naming convention](https://istio.io/latest/docs/reference/config/networking/gateway/#ServerTLSSettings) to be used by it.
 Create an Opaque secret containing previously generated Root CA certificate:

 ```sh